Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Related Work

-Existing publications often use US law as the relevant yardstick (\cite{barocas2016big,raghavan2020mitigating,wachter2022theory,selbst2022unfair,hellmann2020measuring,gillis2019big,kim2017auditing,kim2022race}), but have lately increasingly incorporated explicit discussions of EU law as well~(\cite{zehlike2020matching,hacker2018teaching,wachter2021bias,wachter2021fairness,zuiderveen2020strengthening,gerards2022protected,wachter2020affinity,wachter2022theory,veale2017fairer}).
-Our paper builds on and expands this strand of research by offering a novel method to trade off and implement competing technical and legal fairness constraints.
+Existing publications often use US law as the relevant yardstick \cite{barocas2016big,raghavan2020mitigating,wachter2022theory,selbst2022unfair,hellmann2020measuring,gillis2019big,kim2017auditing,kim2022race}, but have lately increasingly incorporated explicit discussions of EU law as well~\cite{zehlike2020matching,hacker2018teaching,wachter2021bias,wachter2021fairness,zuiderveen2020strengthening,gerards2022protected,wachter2020affinity,wachter2022theory,veale2017fairer}.
+Our paper expands this strand of research by offering a novel method to trade off and implement competing technical and legal fairness constraints, and by discussing the EU Digital Markets Act (DMA) and AI Act in the context of technical algorithmic fairness.
 In three case studies, it demonstrates the potential of \methodname to integrate varying legal dimensions of fairness in ML settings, particularly in the criminal justice and credit scoring domain.
-The third case study tackles an, to our knowledge, entirely new field of law from an algorithmic fairness perspective: the EU Digital Markets Act (DMA).
+The third case study tackles an, to our knowledge, entirely new field of law from an algorithmic fairness perspective: the DMA and the AI Act.